da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 [28BYJ-48 stepper motor][motor] with a
 [ULN2003 Driver][driver]
 to capture and process distance measurements for mapping and navigation applications.

----

-## Project Introduction

-Provide a detailed summary of what you did and why.

 ### Materials